 All the same, you’ll probably be happier when things return to normal!
 Here are a few things you can do to help your kitten through this period of change:

 • Make sure you provide separate food and water bowls, beds and litter trays for each cat in the house

-• Provide your kitten with places she can climb up to – she’ll see these as expanding her territory
+• Provide your kitten with places they can climb up to – they'll see these as expanding their territory

-• Give your kitten plenty of time to re-establish her territory
+• Give your kitten plenty of time to re-establish their territory

 • Reassure your kitten with lots of love and affection

 Your new kitten will soon get to know your household routines.
-She’ll learn when people wake up and go to bed, when you get home from work, mealtimes, and how you like to relax in the evenings.
-If you keep to these routines, and allow your kitten to be part of them, she’ll quickly become a sociable and confident member of your family.
+They'll learn when people wake up and go to bed, when you get home from work, mealtimes, and how you like to relax in the evenings.
+If you keep to these routines, and allow your kitten to be part of them, they'll quickly become a sociable and confident member of your family.